saraluk/cs639-apartment-react-native-project/README.md

 ## Instructions for Team Members
 1. Open Terminal
-2. cd to a folder where you want the project folder to be for example,
+2. cd to a folder where you want the project folder to be.
+For example,
 ```bash
 cd Desktop/cs639
 ```